MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/marketing-campaigns.md

 Each campaign consists of various activities or tasks.
 You can combine multiple task, for example tasks that each represent a step, in activities.
 Activity tasks are related to each other by a date formula.
 Individual tasks can only be assigned to salespeople.
 Activities can be assigned to opportunities, salespeople, groups of sales people, and contacts.
 For more information, see [Set Up Opportunity Sales Cycles and Cycle Stages](marketing-how-setup-opportunity-sales-cycles-stages.md).

 ## <a name="defining-individual-campaigns"></a>Defining individual campaigns
 Before you can create a campaign, you must set up *campaign status codes*.
 Using these codes will help you manage your campaigns by assigning a status to the campaign.
 As you work through the stages of a campaign, you are able to see what step a campaign is at and what step comes next.
-You set up campaign status codes in the **Campaign Status** window.
+You set up campaign status codes on the **Campaign Status** page.

 You can create a campaign card for each campaign that you want to keep track of.
 You can also view these campaign cards to view general information about your campaigns.
 You can delete campaign entries, such as if the entry records an action that has been cancelled.
 Only cancelled campaign entries can be deleted.